xerberde/ecosquirrel-dsa5-roller/README.md

-# Foundry VTT - xerbers-DSA5-roller
+# Foundry VTT - DSA5 Dice Roller by xerber

 The module adds FoundryVTT functions to simple dice rolls, adapted for the game Das schwarze Auge / The Black Eye.